 According to CASEL, 93% of teachers want a greater focus on Social-Emotional Learning (SEL) in schools.
 As CASEL describes it, students learn to read so they can read to learn… Likewise, students in Dancing Classrooms learn to relate so they can navigate life and people effectively.

 CASEL has identified five interrelated clusters of social and emotional learning competencies.
-The five social and emotional learning core competencies involve the development of specific knowledge, skills and dispositions.

 1) Self-awareness: The ability to accurately recognize one’s emotions and thoughts and their influence on behavior.
 This includes accurately assessing one’s strengths and limitations and possessing a well-grounded sense of confidence and optimism.